Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A 3/4 mile trail along the shoreline of the Missouri River and boat ramp provide excellent access to the river.
 An Iowa fishing license is required for fishing the Missouri River.
 An Iowa license is required on the backwater chute.

-The entire area, except for withn 200 yards of the campgrounds and other developed sites, is open for public hunting.
+The entire area, except for within 200 yards of the campgrounds and other developed sites, is open for public hunting.
 Deer hunting and duck hunting in the backwater area are the primary sports.

 Desoto Wildlife Refuge